 Earth's land surface represents the most varied terrain in the whole of the Solar System, gradually transformed by geological motion, atmospheric weathering and sustained biological activity.
 Its evolution continues to this day, helped along by humanity: deserts expand, forests are cleared and cities grow.

 Satellite instruments allow land cover to be classified on an objective global basis, and identify land cover change.
 They can pinpoint wilderness areas under threat from sprawling settlements, for example, or track patterns of soil erosion.
 And land cover classification sharpens the accuracy of climate models: pinning down the contributions of localised carbon ‘sources' and ‘sinks' for example, or the varied albedos of differing biomass or mineral surfaces.

-Other types of instruments contribute more radiometers such as Envisat’s AATSR takes the temperature of Earth’s land, while radar altimetry and synthetic aperture radar interferometry build up accurate three dimensional maps of its surface contours.
+Other types of instruments contribute more to monitoring the land surface.
+Radiometers such as Envisat's AATSR take the temperature of Earth's land, while radar altimetry and synthetic aperture radar interferometry build up accurate three dimensional maps of its surface contours.

 Specific Topics on Land

 The monitoring of soil moisture on a large scale for the purposes of hydrological modelling and water management form the major element of this application.
 In addition research is aimed at understanding both soil chemistry and processes.